Poola Subbaiah Veligonda Project: Design

 The design includes two parallel tunnels of 18.8 km with 7 m (tunnel 1) and 9.2 m (tunnel 2) internal diameter and a 21.6 km flood flow canal for the water transmission system linking Srisailam reservoir to a reservoir called 'Nallamala Sagar'.
 Nallamala Sagar is planned to have 43.5 Tmcft live storage at 244 m msl full reservoir level and 214.3 m msl minimum draw down level.
 Full supply level to the tunnels from the Srisailam reservoir is 857 ft msl (261.2 m msl) and the sill level at tunnels water inlet is 840 ft msl (256.03 m msl).

-Irrigation to 1.19 lakh acres and drinking water to 4 lakh population in Prakasam district is planned as part of the first stage.
-In the second stage, irrigation to 3.28 lakh acres and drinking water to 11.25 lakh population in 30 mandals of Prakasam, Nellore and Kadapa districts is planned.
+Irrigation to 1.19 lakh acres and drinking water to 4 lakh population in Markapuram district is planned as part of the first stage.
+In the second stage, irrigation to 3.28 lakh acres and drinking water to 11.25 lakh population in 30 mandals of Markapuram, Nellore and Kadapa districts is planned.
 Velagalapalle lift irrigation scheme, Papinenipalli lift irrigation scheme are also part of the project.
-About 2.58 TMC water to the mega industrial hub at Donakonda in Prakasam district and another 1.27 TMC water National Investment and Manufacturing Zone (NIMZ) in Pamuru and Pedacherlopalle mandals of Prakasam district are also parts of the expanded scope of the project.
+About 2.58 TMC water to the mega industrial hub at Donakonda in Prakasam district and another 1.27 TMC water National Investment and Manufacturing Zone (NIMZ) in Pamuru and Pedacherlopalle mandals of Markapuram district are also parts of the expanded scope of the project.

-Construction

-Foundation stone for this project is laid by Nara Chandra babu Naidu in 2003.
-The project construction is continued by Congress Government of the undivided AP in 2006.
-With successive governments not giving required funds, the progress hit the roadblock.
-The contractors who bagged the project were also vexed due to difficulties in making the tunnels in the toughest terrain.
-The tunnel-1 which was 18.787 km long was completed for a length of 13.6 km by 2018.
-Although digging of just around 5 km is left to commission the project, the irrigation department could complete only around 2 km between 2019 and 2023.

-The project is being implemented by a double shielded tunnel boring machine to make the tunnel without disturbing wildlife in the Nagarjunsagar-Srisailam Tiger Reserve.
+The tunnels pass beneath the Nagarjunsagar-Srisailam Tiger Reserve in the Nallamala hills, with an overburden ranging from 50 to 500 metres.
+The project uses a double shielded tunnel boring machine to minimise disturbance to wildlife.

-18.2 km of the first tunnel, and 11.02 km of the second tunnel digging were completed by January 2025.
-The first tunnel completed as of 14 January 2021.
-The remaining length of second tunnel is completed using drilling and blasting method by January 2025 albeit with 5 m diameter instead of 9.2 m paving the way to fill the project reservoir.

-As of August 2025, nearly Rs 4000 crores works are incomplete to fill the Nallamalla sagar reservoir.
-As of now in September 2025, the Government of AP is planning to complete the project on high priority by releasing all necessary funds.The expected date of reservoir filling is in August 2026 if all the pending works are completed as expected.
+As of January 2025, 18.2 km of the first tunnel and 11.02 km of the second tunnel had been completed.

+Expenditure

+According to a September 2023 report in The Hindu, the expenditure on the project by period was as follows: